anuk79/anuk79/README.md

     > "Do more of what makes you happy."

-- ⚡ Fun fact: I binge watch seasons and read books usually in one go.
+- ⚡ Fun fact: I binge-watch seasons and read books usually in one go.
 - 💖 When I am not coding, I love [traveling](https://www.instagram.com/anuradha_404/), exploring museums, [reading books](https://www.goodreads.com/user/show/105616872-anuradha-kumari), and sketching.